 What makes a good recycle pit?

 Suitability and limitations

-The cost-effectiveness of a bioreactor in removing the target pollutant/s needs to be considered relative to other treatment structures.
+The actual cost-effectiveness of recycle pit will vary for each individual site.
+The cost-effectiveness needs to be considered relative to other treatment systems or management intervention options.
 Refer to cost considerations for more information.

 In addition to the standard disclaimer located at the bottom of the page, please note the content presented is based on published knowledge of treatment systems.
 Many of the treatment systems described have not been trialled in different regions or land uses in Queensland.
 The information will be updated as new trials are conducted and monitored.
 If you have any additional information on treatment systems or suggestions for additional technologies please contact us using the feedback link at the bottom of this page.

 Last updated: 10 June 2022